trilitech/tezos-developer-docs/docs/smart-contracts/languages/archetype.md

 lastUpdated: 29th June 2023
 ---

-## Introduction
 Archetype is an elegant generic-purpose language to develop smart contracts on the Tezos blockchain.
-It's a DSL (domain-specific language ) for Tezos that facilitates formal verification and transcodes contracts to SmartPy and LIGO.
+It's a DSL (domain-specific language) for Tezos that facilitates formal verification and transcodes contracts to SmartPy and LIGO.

 It supports all [Michelson](https://tezos.gitlab.io/michelson-reference/) features but also provides exclusive high-level features for a precise and concise source code, that make contracts easier to develop, read and maintain.